Political Happenings – In The United States

 South Dakota also reported its initial SARZ COV2 (Lineage B117), which was first recorded in the United Kingdom.

 George Floyd Family

 George Floyd’s murder while in police custody was a severe issue that caused a lot of protests and outrage within the United States and beyond.
 The Black Lives Matter protest aimed at ending police brutality and other forms of injustice against Blacks went global.
 However, his family has decided to settle their lawsuit against Minnesota for 27 million US Dollars.
-This a controversial settlement and decision because it is not clear whether this was an accident or racism.
+This is a controversial settlement and decision because it is not clear whether this was an accident or racism.
 As a reminder, police every day must deal with dangerous criminals despite their colour.
-Looking broadly into black people behaviour and culture, one conclusion arises that they are very provocative.
+Looking broadly into black people’s behaviour and culture, one conclusion arises that they are very provocative.
 The Black Live Matter movements pose real threats and dangers to any society because they can quickly start worshipping criminal actions and justify the crime.

 Postponement of Tax Day

 Tax Day in the United States has always fallen on or just immediately after April 15.
 The deadline given has usually been short.
-However, the IRS has announced that the deadline is posted to May 17.
+However, the IRS has announced that the deadline is posted on May 17.